The best vitamin C serums for bright and healthy skin

-Our experts tried and tested the best vitamin C serums to find which will leave skin brighter and even skin texture and tone
+Two beauty editors test and review the best vitamin C serums and share those that truly leave skin brighter and even skin texture and tone

-The best vitamin C serums will feel comfortable to wear while slowly brightening the skin over time to fade away dark spots and leave skin overall less dull and more glowy.
+Recommended by dermatologists, facialists and estheticians around the world, the best vitamin C serums will feel comfortable on the skin while slowly brightening over time to fade the look of dark spots, leaving it looking overall less dull and more glowy.

-Vitamin C is one of the most essential a building blocks for healthy skin and a good skincare routine, as it has been scientifically proven to improve signs of sun damage.
-Whether you're choosing between sunscreen vs sunblock, look to vitamin C when working out how to fade dark spots and even out skin tone—whilst protecting against pollution and free radicals too.
+Vitamin C is one of the essential building blocks for healthy skin and a good skincare routine, as it has been scientifically proven to improve signs of sun damage.
+As well as deciding between sunscreen vs sunblock, this ingredient can be the key to how to fade dark spots and even out skin tone—all while protecting against pollution and free radicals, too.

 From vitamin C serums that received tonnes of great reviews to ones that have whipped up a cult frenzy, our team of expert contributing beauty editors put several serums to the test to find the very best.
 Keep reading for a list of serums that deliver on what they promise—for every type of skincare issue.
-Naturally, there are some that have risen to the top of our best list, so honorable mentions go to Medik8's Super C30 because it combines efficacy with an accessible price point.
-If affordability is your concern look to The Ordinary’s Ascorbyl Glucoside Solution 10%, which is a much cheaper option for anybody new to vitamin C. And, if you're a fan of natural products, then Mad Hippie's vitamin C serum could be just the one for you.
-Our pick of vitamin C serums will help you see improvements with everything from pigmentation, dullness and discoloration to how to get rid of dark circles, uneven texture and fine lines.
+These vitamin C serums will help to improve everything from pigmentation, dullness, discoloration, uneven texture, fine lines.... the list is almost endless.

 How we tested the best vitamin C serums